-- How long will it take to hike to your next campsite? - Your crew's hiking pace will depend on their physical conditioning, the weight of their packs, and the terrain you are hiking-and the crew's slowest member - A Time Control Plan teaches map-reading skills, route planning, and orients your crew to the terrain you will hike - Typically, a crew can hike 2 miles per hour (including rest breaks) on level terrain - For every 1,000 feet you ascend / descend, add another hour to your travel time - Add time for lunch, especially if a cooked meal is planned
+- How long will it take to hike to your next campsite? - Your crew's hiking pace will depend on their physical conditioning, the weight of their packs, and the terrain you are hiking-and the crew's slowest member - A Time Control Plan teaches map-reading skills, route planning, and orients your crew to the terrain you will hike - Typically, a crew can hike two mph (including rest breaks) on level terrain - For every 1,000 feet you ascend add another hour to your travel time (descending tends to be quicker because of gravity!
+Go slow) - Add time for lunch, especially if a cooked meal is planned (i.e., when your next campsite is dry)